cloudeninc/clouden-cdk-aws-lambda-typescript/README.md

 This is a drop-in wrapper replacement for the AWS CDK Lambda Code asset object to add TypeScript support for Lambda Functions

-By using this wrapper, the source asset path is first compiled as TypeScript and the results are saved in new deploy directory (.deploy), which is then deployed using the standard AWS CDK Lambda Code object.
+When using this wrapper, the source asset path is first compiled as TypeScript and the results are saved in new deploy directory (.deploy), which is then deployed using the standard AWS CDK Lambda Code object.

 ## Installation